chaunguyen3rd/000083-Book-store-Decouple-order-process-with-SQS-and-SNS/content/1-preparation/_index.md

     aws s3 cp build s3://fcj-book-shop-by-myself --recursive
     ```

 10. Enter the following links in a new tab in your web browser: ``http://www.DOMAIN``, replace all DOMAIN with your domain name.
-All those links redirect to the new path, replace http with https
+All those links redirect to the new path, replace http with https.
     ![Preparation](/images/temp/1/8.png?width=90pc)

 So we have rebuilt the web application.